The Interplay of Spectral Efficiency, User Density, and Energy in Grant-based Access Protocols: Numerical Evaluation of Scaling Results

 \section{Numerical Evaluation of Scaling Results}

-In this section, we first study the SE (bits/rdof) versus the $E_b/N_0$ (dB) tradeoff (see Figs. \ref{fig:SE_EbN0_eta1_J10} and \ref{fig:SE_EbN0_eta_J_varying}) for the different HARQ-based retransmission combining models for the sum-optimal and the TIN schemes detailed in Section \ref{NOMA_retransmission_no_fading}, as function of $T$, $\eta$, $\Cb$, and $J$.
-Our numerical results (in Figs. \ref{fig:SE_EbN0_eta1_J10} and \ref{fig:SE_EbN0_eta_J_varying}) are for the IBL regime, providing upper bounds to the actual scaling behaviors for the SE models.
-We then focus on the scaling behavior of the user density $J/n$ with respect to $E_b/N_0$ (dB) (see Figs. \ref{fig:SO_UserDensity}, \ref{fig:SO_UserDensity_lowC}, and \ref{fig:TIN_UserDensity}) as function of $T$, $\eta$, $\Cb$, and $\rho$.
-For various regimes of interest, we indicate the set of chosen parameters of the sum-optimal and the TIN schemes in the legend on each plot.
+In this section, exploiting our findings in Sections \ref{CommsModel} and \ref{NOMA_retransmission_no_fading}, we first study the SE (bits/rdof) versus the $E_b/N_0$ (dB) tradeoff (see Figures \ref{fig:SE_EbN0_eta1_J10} and \ref{fig:SE_EbN0_eta_J_varying}) for the different HARQ-based retransmission combining models for the sum-rate optimal and the TIN schemes detailed in Section \ref{NOMA_retransmission_no_fading}, as function of the design parameters $T$, $\eta$, $\Cb$, and $J$.
+Our numerical results (in Figures \ref{fig:SE_EbN0_eta1_J10} and \ref{fig:SE_EbN0_eta_J_varying}) are for the FBL regime (with $n=1000$, $\epsilon=0.01$), approximating the actual scaling behaviors for the SE models for each strategy.
+We then focus on the scaling behavior of the user density $J/n$ with respect to $E_b/N_0$ (dB) (see Figures \ref{fig:SO_UserDensity}, \ref{fig:SO_UserDensity_lowC}, and \ref{fig:TIN_UserDensity}) as function of $T$, $\eta$, $\Cb$, and $\rho$ under unity channel power gain.
+For various regimes of interest, we indicate the set of chosen parameters of the sum-rate optimal and the TIN schemes in the legend on each plot.
+Based on the numerical experiments run for different values of $T$, $\eta$, $\Cb$, and $J$ (for fixed values of $n$, $J$, and $\epsilon$), we next present our observations (see \Cref{fig:SE_EbN0_eta1_J10,fig:SE_EbN0_eta_J_varying,fig:SO_UserDensity,fig:SO_UserDensity_lowC,fig:TIN_UserDensity}).

-{\bf Number of retransmissions ${\bf \emph T}$.} Increasing $T$ degrades the SE of the sum-optimal model (with CC-NOMA (\ref{SE_CC_NOMA_sum}) and CC-OMA (\ref{SE_OMA})).
-The SE for the TIN (with CC-NOMA and CC-OMA) improves.
-We note for IR-OMA that as $T$ increases, unlike CC-NOMA and CC-OMA, each retransmission contains less information for successive refinement of the signal.
-In terms of the SE vs $E_b/N_0$ behavior, for $T>1$, TIN CC-OMA is better than TIN IR-OMA and TIN classical.
-This trend is also obvious from relations (\ref{SE_no_retransmissions_TIN}), (\ref{SE_TIN}), (\ref{SE_CC_OMA_TIN}), and (\ref{SE_TIN_IR}).
-The gap between TIN CC-OMA and TIN IR-OMA grows in $T$.